 3. Joe Mauer

-Seems certain to be the fourth Minneapolis/St. Paul native to play for the Twins who will be elected to the Hall of Fame.
-That would join him with Paul Molitor, Jack Morris, and Dave Winfield.
+Seems certain to be the fourth Minneapolis/St. Paul native to play for the Twins and also be elected to the Hall of Fame.
+That would join him with Paul Molitor, Jack Morris, and popular draft pick Dave Winfield.

 Mauer might have been a quarterback in the NFL, he was a highly-regarded gridiron prospect coming out of high school.